MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/SalesContractType.md

 ---
-title: SalesContractType - Common Data Model | Microsoft Docs
+title: SalesContractType in automotive - Common Data Model | Microsoft Docs
 description: Type of sales contract, such as new car sales, used car sales, heavy equipment sales, and so on.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Sales Contract Type
+# Sales Contract Type in automotive

 Type of sales contract, such as new car sales, used car sales, heavy equipment sales, and so on.